hmcts/goldenpath-platops/README.md

 ```

 ### Step 5
 Commit your changes, add the relevant details to your PR and review plan & merge

-#### What did i just create?
-From the above entries you have created a security policy that allows network request flow through the firewall to yourvirtual machince
-in your vnet.
-Without this rule your applications or services would be unreachable as they are not accessible from the internet by default

 ### Step 6
 Log into the [Sbox Panorama Management](https://panorama-sbox-uks-0.sandbox.platform.hmcts.net) UI and review your changes are in place.
 Note, you need to be on the VPN to access this resource.
 To find out how to access the VPN, please
 read this [document](link).